-The Strategic Plan 2023-26 takes into account the relevant legislation, policy and planning directives and provides an opportunity to better reflect these changes and requirements in our work.
+The Strategic Plan 2023-26 considers the relevant legislation, policy and planning directives and provides an opportunity to better reflect these changes and requirements in our work.
 Some key legislation and strategies have been incorporated within the priority section of this plan.
 Relevant documents are listed below.